The Eviction Prevention Initiative (EPI) is a rental and utility assistance program offered by the Georgia Department of Community Affairs (DCA).

 Atlanta Legal Aid may be able to assist you through the application process if you live in Clayton, Cobb, DeKalb, Fulton, or Gwinnett counties.

-Please monitor this page for information regarding when the waitlist will reopen.
+There are a limited number of appointments available.
+If all of the appointments are full, please try again next Friday at noon.
+If you are able to sign up for an appointment, we will send you a separate link later the same day and you will be asked to upload your ID and lease, as well as proof of income, ledger, and proof of housing instability if you have it.
 There is a high demand for this program and applications are being processed as quickly as possible.
 EPI is handled by a central unit, so please do not call your county Atlanta Legal Aid office about the waitlist.
 They will not be able to assist you.

 GENERAL INFORMATION